-Upon the conclusion of the preliminary rounds, the drawmaster will determine the teams to go on to playoffs in each event.

-With respect to Provincial Outdoor and Indoor Singles Championships, the drawmaster will determine the final placings of all players in each event (using the ranking system if not otherwise specified in the tournament format).
+Upon the conclusion of the preliminary rounds, the drawmaster will determine the teams (or players in singles) to go on to playoffs in each event.
+With respect to Provincial Championships Qualifying for Nationals, the drawmaster will determine the final placings of all teams/players in each event (using the ranking system if not otherwise specified in the tournament format).